NeLy-EPFL/Sociability_Learning/README.md

 # Sociability Learning
-Code to analyze the data from the paper "Conspecific sociability is regulated by associative learning circuits"
+Code to analyze the data from the paper
+"Conspecific sociability is regulated by associative learning circuits" Victor Lobato-Rios, Thomas Ka Chung Lam, Pavan Ramdya 2024

 ## Installation
 - Create a conda environment with python 3.7 and sleap version 1.2.8: